stanfordpython/python-assignments/assign0/README.md

 ```
 "What is your favorite color? "
 "What is the capital of Assyria? "
-"What is your favorite color?"
+"What is your favorite color? "
-"What is the airspeed velocity of an unladen swallow?"
+"What is the airspeed velocity of an unladen swallow? "
 ```

 Each will be the third question asked to four successive travellers, following the questions `"What is your name? "` and `"What is your quest? "`